Statistical Tests for Large Tree-structured Data: Introduction

-In contrast, the development of parametric probability models for trees was considered by \cite{MS, aldous3} wherein the parameters were designed to capture topological features and branch length information, making possible parametric inference on tree-structured data.
-Such probability models form the basis of modelling hierarchical data using Bayesian methods with nonparametric hierarchical priors such as the Dirichlet diffusion tree \citep{RN}, beta-coalescent trees \citep{YH} and stick-breaking priors \citep{AGJ}, and tasks involving clustering \citep{KAH, TDR}.
-These prior distributions are basically distributions over multivariate distributions that capture hierarchical relationships.
-Although it is possible to use such methods to simulate the required classes of trees, inference depends on the ability to accurately generate samples of trees from a generally intractable posterior distribution on trees; assessment of the quality of the posterior samples is particularly hard since the sample space is non-standard, and is generally not well understood.
-Furthermore, the nature of inferential methods dictates that extensions to general classes of trees require substantial revamping of the computational setup; for example, modifying the Dirichlet diffusion tree prior for binary trees to handle trees with an arbitrary number of children at each node requires significant changes in the probability model and computational techniques.
+In contrast, parametric probability models for trees were considered by \cite{MS} and \cite{aldous3} wherein the parameters were designed to capture topological features and branch length information.
+Such probability models form the basis of modeling hierarchical data using Bayesian methods with nonparametric hierarchical priors such as the Dirichlet diffusion tree \citep{RN}, beta-coalescent trees \citep{YH} and stick-breaking priors \citep{AGJ}, and tasks involving clustering \citep{KAH, TDR}.
+Although sampling classes of trees is convenient with such methods, posterior inference is non-standard, and assessing the quality of posterior samples is difficult.
+Furthermore, extensions to general classes of trees require substantial revamping of the computational setup; for example, modifying the Dirichlet diffusion tree prior for binary trees to handle trees with an arbitrary number of children requires significant changes in the probability model and computational techniques.

-Such considerations point towards an amalgamation of the simplicity, in terms of interpretation and simulation, of parametric generative models, and the flexibility and generality offered by nonparametric or algorithmic methods, towards developing coherent and principled inferential methods for tree-structured data.
-This forms the \emph{leitmotif} of this article.
-What is crucial, considering the complexity of the data, is that one is able to systematically assess the advantages and shortcomings of the proposed model in view of the application of interest.
-In order to tackle such a requirement, we seek recourse to the asymptotic theory of random trees through the the abstract notion of a \emph{Continuum Random Tree}(CRT) from \cite{aldous} and \cite{aldous2}.
-The CRT arises as the weak invariant continuous limit as vertices grow without bound for a large class of random trees modelled by critical Galton--Watson processes conditioned on total progeny, known as \emph{conditioned Galton--Watson} processes.